 The current OULS Committee comprises 11 volunteer officers:

-Chair: James Sudworth
+Vice-Chair: James Sudworth

-Master of the Moots: Michael Linnane
+Mistress of the Moots: Abigail Hendon

 Mistress of the Moots: Jennifer Wharton

+Based in Coventry, Jennifer completed her LLB and graduated in 2017.
+She will commence her BPTC LLM in September 2018.
 Jennifer began studying Law in 2013 with the aim of changing career after running her small business for a number of years.
 After starting her Law degree, Jennifer found the OULS and after attending a workshop, developed a passion for mooting.
-As a result, she has competed in internal and external competitions over the past two years.
+As a result, she has competed in internal and external competitions over the past three years.

 Outside of her studies she volunteers for her local Citizens Advice and a local animal rescue group and can often be found out leading lost pet searches around her local area.

-Careers Coordinator: TBC
+Careers Coordinator: Dave Ascough